 C/C++ is a second alternative to Python, both in usage (44%) and prioritization (19%).
 Java follows C/C++ very closely, while JavaScript comes fifth in usage, although with slightly better performance than R.

-We researched other languages used in machine learning, including Julia, Scala, Octave, Ruby, SAS, and MATLAB, but they all fall below the 5% mark of prioritization and below 26% of usage.
+With extensive research over other languages in machine learning, including Julia, Scala, Octave, Ruby, SAS, and MATLAB, but they all fall below the 5% mark of prioritization and below 26% of usage.

-If you are a beginner in programming and planning to start with machine learning, we suggest Python as the best option to go, given its wealth of libraries and ease of use and If, on the other hand, you’re dreaming of a job in an IT environment, be prepared to use Java.
+If you are a beginner in programming and planning to start with machine learning, we suggest Python as the best option to go, given its wealth of libraries and ease of use.
+On the other hand, you’re dreaming of a job in an IT environment, be prepared to use Java.

 Recommended For You: